Tuesday, November 25, 2014

 • The main change: People from blue-collar suburbs come to wealthy neighborhoods...

-The elegant street lights, balcony and portal show a fashionable street.
+The elegant street light, balcony and portal (to the right) show a fashionable street.

 Illustrated London News, print sold on eBay